Crystal-Francis/Ecommerce/README.md

 # Programs
-These are programs I made in python that have a use in real life
+These are programs I made in python, hope you enjoy!